Time Zones in Uzbekistan

 Daylight Saving Time in Uzbekistan

-Uzbekistan does not observe daylight saving time today.
-Clocks do not move forward in spring or back in autumn, so the country remains on UTC+5 for all 12 months of the year.
+Uzbekistan does not observe daylight saving time on this page.
+That means clocks do not move forward in spring and do not move back in autumn, so business hours remain stable throughout the year for recurring calls, reservations, and shift planning.

 Frequently Asked Questions